l0450/BakeryWebsite/README.md

 When the user decides to click the "Contact" button, there is an information presented on how and when to contact the company, Contact details are included as well.
-If a person wants to have face-to-face inquiry, at the bottom of the site, there is a map displayed with pointed locations where the bakery shops are located.
+If a person wants to have face-to-face inquiry, at the bottom of the site, there is a map.

+## Products page (products.html) ##

+The products page introduces the customers to the various range of products available to purchase.
+Multiple images are displayed for the purpose of showing how exactly the product looks.
+Below every image, there is a small text (non-functional button) describing the product.
+However, if a customer wants to buy 1 specific kind of product, he can click 1 of 3 available buttons (Bread, Pastry, All) to find what is desired. displayed with pointed locations where the bakery shops are located.